arrecio/ircalculator/README.md

 Implements the iRating calculator formula used in https://github.com/SIMRacingApps/SIMRacingApps/files/3617438/iRacing.SOF.iRating.Calculator.v1_1.xlsx to estimate final ratings giving the results.
 Its also based on https://github.com/Turbo87/irating-rs.

+It also calculates the SoF (Strength of Field) using the same input data structure (view example below), although neither the order in the list nor the field indicating whether the driver finished the race affects the SoF result.

 # Install

     pip install irating-ircalculator